KMS Fusion: Classification

 Given the OK by the DOD, Brueckner revealed the work to Siegel in 1969.
 However, he also felt that the AEC would likely classify it.
 Siegel went to Washington to confer with the director of research at the AEC, Paul McDaniel, on the condition that the AEC treat it as a commercial secret.
 McDaniel stated they should first apply for patents on the concept before continuing.
 Brueckner returned to California and wrote several patents that were filed in the summer of 1969.

-Brueckner later learned that the AEC had sent the patent applications to Livermore (LLNL) and Los Alamos, which sparked off "a major storm of critism and worry."
+Brueckner later learned that the AEC had sent the patent applications to Livermore (LLNL) and Los Alamos, which sparked off "a major storm of criticism and worry."
 As if this were not enough, there was also considerable negative feeling towards the government's fusion program from within the ranks of the AEC; the fission reactor divisions were upset that the fusion people would invariably frame the advantages of fusion over fission in terms of reactor safety.
 James Tuck wrote to AEC director Glenn Seaborg after one such event stating they were "...jittery about any mention of the relative advantages of fusion over fission and especially about any mention of reactor hazards."
 Chet Holifield, one of the members of Congress' Joint Committee on Atomic Energy put his feelings to the fusion side bluntly, "I don't want this fusion thing, this pie-in-the-sky deal to distract AEC or Congress from going ahead and doing [the breeder program]."
 This all led to considerable ill-will by almost everyone in the AEC orbit against this sudden announcement of a near-term fusion system that might render all of the government's efforts moot in a few years.

 Unknown to KMS, as early as 1960 LLNL researcher John Nuckolls had been developing an almost identical concept.
 Livermore's primary purpose was designing nuclear bombs and Nuckolls' concept had developed as he considered what would happen as the desired nuclear weapon yield was reduced.
 At the point where the yield was similar to a hand grenade, the amount of energy needed to start the fusion reaction was small enough that it could be produced by a laser.
 Nuckolls' version differed from Brueckner's only in design details, the underlying physics was identical.